 Up Close Demonstrations

 Once we cover the concepts, your instructors spend the afternoon in the roastery.
-We’ll put what we’ve learned into practice by roasting a few batches and you can watch the live broadcast of the roast curve vie RoastPATH while we talk through the process.
+We’ll put what we’ve learned into practice by roasting a few batches and you can watch the live screen share of the roast curve on RoastPATH while we talk through the process.
 Between each batch, we’ll discuss as a group what we saw and talk through some strategy before returning to the roaster to try again.
-Our in-house roastery is equipped with roasters sized from 500g to 20kg and we’ll likely hop around a little to give you a good overview of how to approach different machines.
+Primary roasting demonstrations take place on our 3kg roaster, and we may utilize other sized roasters throughout the class.

 Buying green coffee can be daunting but selecting the right green coffee is one of the most important quality decisions you will make.
-We’ll send along in your ‘Class Box’ a greens sample, grading mat and greens defects info and together we’ll sort and score a sample.
-We will discuss strategies of green buying including green coffee grading, cupping analysis, and more.
+We’ll send along in your ‘Class Box’ a greens sample, grading mat and greens defects info and together we’ll sort and analyse green coffee.
+We will discuss strategies of green buying including green coffee grading, sample roasting, cupping analysis, and more.
 After all, a roaster can only be as good as the coffee they roast.

 Cupping is not only a skill but a language that is used to communicate quality through the supply chain.
 We’ll send along in your ‘Class Box’ cupping spoons and cupping bowls you can use to practice your cupping at home.
 You will be exposed to how this language and specific vocabulary can help your business both internally support a quality control program and externally communicate with your suppliers.
 We will cup coffee incorporating both SCA Cupping Protocols and utilizing our own abbreviated cupping methods.